neutrons/python_project_template/README.md

 5. Enter `ANACONDA_TOKEN` for the secret name
 6. Paste the Anaconda access token
 7. Click on the "Add secret" button
+8. Test the setup by creating a release candidate tag, which will result in a package built and uploaded to https://anaconda.org/neutrons/mypackagename